Rays vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has collected 66 hits with 20 doubles, a triple, 10 home runs and 26 walks.
-He has driven in 39 runs with one stolen base.
+- Anthony Santander has put up 68 hits with 20 doubles, a triple, 11 home runs and 26 walks.
+He has driven in 42 runs with one stolen base.

 Santander Recent Games